kyma-project/kyma/docs/application-connector/docs/015-details-one-click-configuration.md

 ## Configuration steps

-Follow these steps to configure the automatic connection between the Kyma's Application Connector and an external system:
+Follow these steps to configure the automatic connection between the Kyma Application Connector and an external system:

-1. Request a token through the terminal.
-    >**NOTE:** Alternatively, use the UI to request it.
+1. Get the configuration address URL with a valid token.

+Using the UI:

+ - Go to the Kyma console UI.
+ - Select **Administration**.
+ - Select the **Remote Environments** from the **Integration** section.
+ - Choose the Remote Environment to which you want to connect the external solution.
+ - Click **Connect Remote Environment**.
+ - Copy the token by clicking **Copy to clipboard**.

-    There is no direct way to request the token from command line.
-You can do it using `kubectl port-forward` or `kubectl proxy`.
+Alternatively, get the configuration address URL with a valid token using `kubectl port-forward` or `kubectl proxy`.

   - Request:

     In the first terminal run:
     ```